kbrikmanis/metis_projects/README.md

 # Questions or comments?
 I'd love to hear from you!

-Send me an email at kristin.n.brikmanis@gmail.com.
+Send me an email at kristin.n.brikmanis@gmail.com or connect on [LinkedIn](https://www.linkedin.com/in/kbrikmanis/).